EastCentralRegionalLibrary/HideDisabledUsersSharedMailboxes/README.md

   * Read and write access to the target AD security group.
   * Permission to modify user `msExchHideFromAddressLists` attribute.
+  * Permission to modify user `mailNickname` attribute if missing or empty.
+  * Permission to modify user `extensionAttribute15` attribute for change timestamp.
   * Rights to run Entra ID Connect AD synchronization (if using sync).

 ## Installation